manojarya/clojure-12-factor-app/README.md

 ## _Config - properties and edn_

-Make a choice.
-If you have play to the gallary, and don't want to disrupt your java .properties files based mechanism that is also fine else I will strongly recommened Clojure's edn.
+If you don't want to disrupt your java .properties files based mechanism then I have used a small library that takes care of converting properties to a clojure map and their right types instead of everything as string as it will do by default.
+Library called  'propertea' and I checked in black-duck its approved without any vulnerabilities.

+If you don't have such a limitation that you have to use java properties file approach then I will strongly recommened Clojure's edn.
 The data format used in Datomic.

 ## _Disposability - stuart sierra's component_

-In clojure, the long awaiting answer I got to the state in the system was from Conj talk by Stuart Sierra.
-I was really confused on how will manage state in a big clojure app without it being messy or passing all the things all the time.
-This makes your program state easy to reason with, visible and start/stop at will.
+One of the troubling aspect to me for a long time was how to maintain state in a big clojure app.
+What is the right way?
+I looked a lot and try to come up with approaches which eventually made my app messy.
+Then one day I stumbled on a talk by Stuart Sierra called "Component Just Enough Structure".
+The talk made complete sense and I tried his approach and it works.
+Before that I was confused on how my design is in big clojure app is going to be and how I can achieve passing state everywhere.
+This tiny framework makes your program state easy to reason with, visible and start/stop at will.
+And it does it so with Object where state is visible, that's a good call! and without losing any of the clojure principles like immutability and functional programming.

 link: https://github.com/stuartsierra/component

+Currently I am evaluating Mount which approaches it a bit differently.
+I will make a choice after spending enough time with it.

 ## _Logs - clj logging and logback_